 As of December 31, 2020, we had Japanese net operating loss carryforwards, or NOLs, of approximately \$3.8 million, due to prior period losses which if not utilized will begin to expire beginning in 2027.
 Additionally, as of December 31, 2020, we had \$24.5 million of U.S. Federal NOLs with an indefinite carryforward and \$13.0 million of U.S. State NOLs, primarily with a twenty-year carryforward.
-Realization of these NOLs, and any future domestic or foreign NOLs that we may generate will depend on future income, and there is a risk that some or all of such NOLs could be subject to limitation or otherwise unavailable to offset future income tax liabilities, which could adversely affect our operating results.
+Realization of these NOLs, and any future domestic or foreign NOLs that we may generate will depend on future income, and there is a risk that some or all of such NOLs could be ubject to limitation or otherwife unavailable to off et future income tax liabilitie, which could adver ely affect our operating refull.